IrynaYe/cardano-docs.iohk.io/_docs/cardano/addresses.md

 more often referred to as P2SH transactions, or just “P2SH”.
 The idea of P2SH is to provide a lot of flexibility to formulating complex rules for spending money.
-Instead of sending a transaction to a public key address, we create a validator script into which redemption script can be plugged in.
-To redeem funds, we evaluate validator script with redemption script as an argument.
-If validator script evaluates to `success`, money is gettning sent as specified by the redeemer.
+Instead of sending a transaction to a public key address, we create a validator script into which a redemption script can be plugged in.
+To redeem funds, we evaluate the validator script with the redemption script as an argument.
+If the validator script evaluates to `success`, money is getting sent as specified by the redeemer.
 Otherwise, nothing happens.

 To quote Bitcoin Wiki,